+- distinction as one kilogram of PCP or 100 grams of pure PCP.
+Allowance for higher sentences based on purity is not appropriate for PCP. - 10.
 The Commission has used the sentences provided in, and equivalences derived from, the statute (21 U.S.C. § 841(b)(1)), as the primary basis for the guideline sentences.
 The statute, however, provides direction only for the more common controlled substances, i.e., heroin, cocaine, PCP, LSD and marihuana.
 The Drug Equivalency Tables set forth below provide conversion factors for other substances, which the Drug Quantity Table refers to as "equivalents" of these drugs.
-For example, 1 gram of a substance containing methamphetamine, a Schedule I stimulant, is to be treated as the equivalent of 2 grams of a substance containing cocaine in applying the Drug Quantity Table.
+For example, one gram of a substance containing methamphetamine, a Schedule I stimulant, is to be treated as the equivalent of two grams of a substance containing cocaine in applying the Drug Quantity Table.

 The Drug Equivalency Tables also provide a means for combining differing controlled substances to obtain a single offense level.
-If all the drugs are "equivalents" of the same drug, e.g., stimulants that are grouped with cocaine, covert them to that drug.
+If all the drugs are "equivalents" of the same drug, e.g., stimulants that are grouped with cocaine, convert them to that drug.
 In other cases, convert each of the drugs to either the heroin or marihuana equivalents, add the quantities, and look up the total in the Drug Quantity Table to obtain the combined offense level.
-Use the marihuana equivalents when the only substances involved are "Schedule I Marihuana," "Schedule III Substances," "Schedule IV Substances," "Schedule V Substances" or "Other Schedule I or II Substances".
+Use the marihuana equivalents when the only substances involved are "Schedule I Marihuana," "Schedule III Substances," "Schedule IV Substances," "Schedule V Substances" or "Other Schedule I or II Substances."
+Otherwise, use the heroin equivalents.

-Note: Because of the statutory equivalences, the entries in the Drug Equivalency Tables do not necessarily correspond to the relative dosages of the drugs involved.
+Note: Because of the statutory equivalences, the ratios in the Drug Equivalency Tables do not necessarily reflect dosages based on pharmacological equivalents.